Thursday, March 10, 2022

 Adaptive Immune Reaction:

 Acquisition of adaptive immunity is a learned process.
-During the first encounter with a pathogen (example. disease causing microorganism), a signature part of the pathogen - usually, a protein molecule called antigen is recognized by the dendritic cells and the information is passed in succession to lymphocytes of various designations like B-cells, T-cells and ultimately to antibody producing B-lymphocytes.
+During the first encounter with a pathogen a signature part of the pathogen - usually, a protein molecule called antigen is recognized by the dendritic cells and the information is passed in succession to lymphocytes of various designations like B-cells, T-cells and ultimately to antibody producing B-lymphocytes.
 B-cells produce immunoglobulin, specific for that antigen, which combines with that antigen and neutralizes the pathogen.
-This antigen remains in memory in a subset of B -cells called Memory cells.
-Some memory is retained for life long others may be short or long.
+This antigen remains in memory in a subset of B -cells in the regional lymph nodes, but the memory is short-lived.
+Some memory B-cells move to the bone marrow and there retain memory permanently.

-Like innate immunity, adaptive immunity also consists of a cellular component and a secretory component called the Humoral component.
+Like innate immunity, adaptive immunity also consists of a cellular component and a Humoral component.

 Adaptive immunity has a wide range of actions on pathogens and can be obtained in various ways.